 US networks on Tuesday evening projected wins for Senator Bernie Sanders and Republican front-runner Donald Trump in West Virginia.

 Trump also easily won the primary in Nebraska, bringing his tally to 89 percent of the delegates needed to win the Republican nomination for president.

 Though the Democrats did not have a primary in Nebraska on Tuesday, Sanders won the Nebraska Democratic caucus back in March.

-In a bid to win them over, the brash billionaire is set to meet with Republican party leaders in the US Congress on Thursday, including House of Representatives Speaker Paul Ryan, who last week said he was"not yet ready"
+In a bid to win them over, the brash billionaire is set to meet with Republican party leaders in the US Congress on Thursday, including House of Representatives Speaker Paul Ryan, who last week said he was "not yet ready" to endorse Trump.